Love Child

 “My Becky is the love child.”
 She said.

 Mom lapsed into telling us the old story, her face turned reddish as she flared up in anger - as if she was living it again.
-“I hit him with my hands like this,” She clenched her hands into fists and punched the air.
-“I told him he was a stupid, stupid man.
+“I hit him with my hands like this,” She clenched her hands into tiny fists and punched the air.
+“I told him he was being a stupid, stupid man.
 We didn’t talk or sleep in the same room for months…”

 Love child?